-Real security can only be achieved when all people have access to basic resources – such as water, food, shelter, and health care – and governments and institutions invest in policies that promote mutual well-being.
+After all, history has shown that real security – the kind that fosters peace and prosperity – grows when all people have access to basic resources such as water, food, shelter, and health care – and when governments and institutions invest in policies that promote mutual well-being.

 After years of armed conflict, Somalia remains one of Africa’s most troubled and underdeveloped countries.

 • 3.6 million Somalis are displaced (2.6 million internally and almost one million forced to leave the country).